Painting with Light

-Painting with Light (ISBN 0-520-08949-9) by John Alton is the first book written on cinematography by a major cinematographer.
+Painting with Light (ISBN 0-520-08949-9) is a book about cinematography by John Alton.
+It was the first book written on the topic by a major cinematographer.

-The book was first published in 1949.
+Painting with Light was first published in 1949.
 The book's primary focus is on light and the many complex ways a camera crew can manipulate it for effect.
 Although much of the technical information is now obsolete, Alton, who worked on the films noir classics T-Men, He Walked by Night, The Amazing Mr. X, and The Big Combo, explains how lighting, shooting locations, and various camera techniques can be used to create a visual mood in film.